Lunar distance: Parallax

 Early methods involved measuring the angle between the Moon and a chosen reference point from multiple locations, simultaneously.
 The synchronization can be coordinated by making measurements at a pre-determined time, or during an event which is observable to all parties.
 Before accurate mechanical chronometers, the synchronization event was typically a lunar eclipse, occultation, or the moment when the Moon crossed the meridian (if the observers shared the same longitude).
 This measurement technique is known as lunar parallax.

 For increased accuracy, the measured angle can be adjusted to account for refraction and distortion of light passing through the atmosphere.

 Meridian crossing

 An expedition by French astronomer A.C.D.
-Crommelin observed lunar meridian transits on the same night from two different locations.
+Crommelin observed lunar meridian transits on the same night from two locations.
 Careful measurements from 1905 to 1910 measured the angle of elevation at the moment when a specific lunar crater (Mösting A) crossed the local meridian, from stations at Greenwich and at Cape of Good Hope.
 A distance was calculated with an uncertainty of 30 km, and this remained the definitive lunar distance value for the next half century.